naklirajveerfr/MC-BOT-3.5T/README.md

   },
   "server": {
     "ip": "ENTER SERVER IP",
-    "port": ENTER SERVER PORT (SET TO 25565 IF YOU DONT HAVE THE PORT), "version": "1.21.11"
+    "port": ENTER SERVER PORT SET TO 25565 IF YOU DONT HAVE THE PORT, "version": "1.21.11"
   },
 ```